 New report on emerging technologies to help older Americans maintain independence

 On March 5, 2019, the White House Office of Science and Technology Policy released a report designed to identify innovations with the potential to improve the lives of older adults and persons living with disabilities.
-The report, Emerging Technologies to Support an Aging Population, was drafted by experts convened by the National Science and Technology Council from across the Federal government—including NIA.
+The report, Emerging Technologies to Support an Aging Population (PDF, 1M), was drafted by experts convened by the National Science and Technology Council from across the Federal government—including NIA.
 The expert panel was co-chaired by NIA’s Dr. Nina Silverberg and Dr. Michele Grimm of the National Science Foundation.

 The report outlines six key areas in which technology can support continued independence for aging Americans and identifies research and development needs to make these innovations a reality.
 These are: